Business Management

 Learning Outcomes:

-Upon completing this course, students understand the paradigm shift electronic business has caused and its impact on marketing.
-Students appreciate its intermediations and manifestations as well as its the success factors along with the advantages and impact on business transactions.
+Upon completing this course, alumni understand the paradigm shift electronic business has caused and its impact on marketing.
+Alumni appreciate its intermediations and manifestations as well as its the success factors along with the advantages and impact on business transactions.
 They are aware of the components that result from the newly created business models and of the particularities of e-marketing as well as social media marketing as individual marketing.
-Students have refined their reflection as well as their analytical skills by working with case studies.
+Alumni have refined their reflection as well as their analytical skills by working with case studies.

 Superior module: